 Developments in technology are transforming nearly every industry-and government is no exception.
 Today, federal, state, and local government agencies are seeking to improve the way they engage with constituents online, and how they deliver public services.
-New legislation enacted in December, 2018 is mandating that federal agencies move quickly to make improvements.
+Comprehensive design standards released in January 2020 will enable agencies to comply with the 21st Century IDEA Act, which requires all digital services offered by government agencies to have a base level of quality and accessibility.